Korean Confucianism: Contemporary society and Confucianism

-Contemporary Confucianism and Women's Rights
+Women's rights

-Traditionally women in Korea were given the role of housewife due to Confucian gender roles.
-Meaning women were not allowed to work outside the house.
-This started to change and by 2001 the women's participation in the workforce was at 49.7 percent compared to only 34.4 percent in the 1960s.
-In 1987 equal opportunity legislation was introduced and been improved by reforms since then to improve the rights of working women.
-As Korean feminist organizations gained more influence the government listened, and in 2000 established the Department of Gender Equality to allow women to participate in making policy.
-Even though women are gaining by working right, it has not fully changed the roles when at the house.
-Working women are still expected to be the primary domestic worker in the family.
-However, these changes have given women in south Korea more of an option between being a housewife or working outside of the house.
+Traditionally, women in Korea took on a housewife role due to Confucian gender roles, which limited or completely restricted their ability to work outside the house.
+But as societies across the globe started to modernize, so did workplace regulations, and by 2001 the women's participation in the workforce was at 49.7 percent compared to only 34.4 percent in the 1960s.
+In 1987 equal opportunity legislation was introduced and been improved by additional reforms to ameliorate the rights of working women.
+As Korean feminist organizations gained more influence the government listened, and in 2000 the Department of Gender Equality was established to allow women to participate in policymaking.
+Although women are still expected to be the primary domestic worker in the family, these workplace reforms have given women in South Korea the freedom to choose a career.

-The women who have chosen to work due to the changes in government and legislation had and still have major challenges to face in the workforce.
-Major companies in South Korea began to change their hiring practices such as Samsung which was one of the first major companies to do so.
-In 1997 Samsung removed gender discrimination in recruitment and by 2012 had hired 56,000 women employees.
-However, before 1997 some women did manage to work at Samsung, and there was discrimination in the patriarchally-ran company.
-Most of the jobs of the woman who worked at Samsung were low-level workers.
-When the company tried to offer higher positions to women, many of the top male executives took advantage of the women and gave them menial chores, not unlike how some husbands may expect of their wives at home.
-However, this all began to change in 1994 when an open personnel reform from Samsung’s chairman, forced top executives to treat and pay men and women equally.
-Samsung’s newest goal is increasing the percentage of female top executives from 2 percent to 10 percent by 2020.
-Still today however in South Korea, women are being discriminated against especially in work environments.
+The women who have chosen to work still face major challenges in the workforce.
+In 1997, major companies in South Korea such as Samsung began to change their hiring practices.
+Samsung was one of the first companies to remove gender discrimination in recruitment, and by 2012, had hired 56,000 women employees.
+While there were female Samsung employees before 1997, there was more rampant discrimination in the patriarchally-ran company.
+Most of the jobs of the women who worked at Samsung were lower-level.
+When the company did offer higher positions to women, many of the top male executives took advantage of the women and gave them menial chores.
+However, this all began to change in 1994 when an open personnel reform from Samsung's chairman forced top executives to treat and pay men and women equally.
+Samsung's newest goal is increasing the percentage of female top executives from 2 percent to 10 percent by 2020.

+Despite this steady decline in gender-based workplace discrimination, scholarly research determines discrimination is still present across a span of 20 years (1990-2010) and 52 studies.
+Additional, more recent, research of patriarchal workplace discrimination also show that women still suffer negative consequences such as increased symptoms of depression.
+However it is clear that the percentage of women is ever steadily increasing within South Korean workforces.